stefanrua/stefanrua.github.io/cv.md

 Python, C, R, Go, Bash, Groovy, Scala, SQL

-I've used Python and its scikit-learn, NumPy, and pandas libraries extensively in my studies.
+I've used Python and its PyTorch, scikit-learn, NumPy, and pandas libraries extensively in my studies.
 In C I've used OpenMP and CUDA for parallel computing.
-I've used R and RStan for statistical modeling for a course on Bayesian data analysis recently.
+I've used R and RStan for statistical modeling for a course on Bayesian data analysis.

 ## Languages